paul-hammant/ContinuousIsolation.com/README.md

-# Details of Parody site:
+# Details of this parody site:

 After Benji Weber [tweeted](https://twitter.com/benjiweber/status/831193574502961154) about acronyms being misappropriated and mentioning Continuous Isolation, a mischief synapse in my head trigger, and